Top 10 most valuable living autographs

 The Queen of Pop performs to sell out crowds around the world.
 Madonna is listed by the Guinness Book of Records as the most successful female recording artist of all time.

-The much-loved drummer's autograph remains the most inexpensive of the four Beatles, yet is rising at a rapid pace, climbing by 20.6% in value in 2013.
+The much-loved drummer's autograph remains the most inexpensive of the four Beatles, yet is rising at a rapid pace, climbing by 14.2% a year since 2000.

 In 2009, a second-hand chair set an auction room alight.